pranay22/capstone/README.md

 ## Getting Started

+## Motivation for project

+Motivation for the project, this being the capstone project of Udacity Full-stack developer nanodegree program.
+This project is done in Flask, SQLAlchemy, Auth0, gunicorn and deployed using heroku.
+RBAC is done using Auth0.
+Logins for every role mentioned in the specification document is listed at the end of this document.

 ### Installing Dependencies

 1. **Python 3.7** - Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)